 During the excursion you will have the opportunity to do some shopping such as carpets, jewelery, leather and other souvenirs.

 Departure from Kusadasi to the island of Patmos, one of the most interesting and famous islands for the Christianity.
 Tour of the Monastery of St. John and the Holy Grotto of Apocalypse.

 Departure to Crete.
 Overnight on board (Breakfast, Lunch & Dinner included)

 Day 7: Heraklion

 The ship will dock at the port of Heraklion, where our shore excursion will start.
 The ancient city of Knossos, with constant habitation from the Neolithic era until the 5th century A.D., is beyond doubt the land that “gave birth” to the first civilization of Europe, the Minoans.

-The first excavations were begun in 1878 by the Heraklian Minos Kalokairinos.
-A bit later (1900-1913 & 1922-1930) the excavations by the British Sir Arthur Evans were to complete the scientific research, bringing to light the Minoan palace in its entirety, which was, according to tradition, the residence of the wise King Minos.
+Visit the Minoan palace, which was, according to tradition, the residence of the wise King Minos.
 The palace of Knossos spreads around the large Central Court.
 You will reach the awe inspiring Throne Room, the fresco of the “Prince of the Lilies”, the imposing Grand Staircase, the Queen’s Megaron in the east.
 Walking through the apartments of the Knossos palace and observing the finds even as passers-by, you will feel part of this cultural heritage.